Survival guide 2022

 What's MOOP?

 MOOP is an acronym for “Matter Out of Place”, a convenient way of referring to anything that is not originally of the land on which our event takes place.
 NEVER LET MOOP HIT THE GROUND.
-Clean As You Go.
-MOOP attracts more MOOP.
 When you see trash on the ground, pick it up and take it with you.
 Let’s keep our playa, campsites and shared areas clean, people.

 What should I do with my trash?

-Any tips on how I can avoid being a MOOPy bastard?
+Any tips on how I can avoid creating MOOP?

 How can I create less waste?